Lestropie/Zalesky2020b/README.md

 2. Seeding is performed exclusively from the bundle endpoints (akin to seeding from the GM-WM interface).

-    In populations where multiple large lesions may make entire regions of white matter accessible to streamlines tractography, despite seeding from all cortical and sub-cortical grey matter regions, I would recommend using some other seeding mechanism.
+    In populations where multiple large lesions may make entire regions of white matter accessible to streamlines tractography, despite seeding from all cortical and sub-cortical grey matter regions (e.g. see seeds indicated by white arrow in image above), I would recommend using some other seeding mechanism; e.g. the recommended "[dynamic seeding](https://www.sciencedirect.com/science/article/pii/S1053811915005972#s0085)" as shown below:

     ![E1_dynamic](images/E1_dynamic.png)